Image Credit: Ryland zweifel/Shutterstock.com

 Edinburgh Sensors offers full technical sales advice both pre- and post-purchase on all products as well as guidance on interfacing NDIR sensors with data logging or control systems.
 The Guardian NG and Gascard NG have R323 connectors onboard or optional Ethernet support.
 The Boxed Gascard also has a USB option.
 Additionally, the Guardian NG can be used to read faults or issues from other devices it is interfaced with.

 The Guardian NG is capable of CO2 detection between 0 and 3000 ppm.
 This makes it ideally suited to the ranges used for plant growth.
 If necessary, variants of the Gascard NG can detect up to 5000 ppm.
 Both devices provide excellent accuracy and boast very short warm-up and response times.
 This means that they can easily detect sudden or small changes in gas concentrations.
-The extensive built-in temperature compensation ensures their robustness, and the gas detection remains accurate over a wide range of environmental conditions.
+The extensive built-in temperature compensation ensures their robustness, and gas detection remains accurate over a wide range of environmental conditions.

 References and Further Reading